mvysny/vaadin-on-kotlin/docs/creating_ui.md

 This is a Kotlin function definition which allows us to build UIs in a structured way, by employing so-called DSLs.
 Don't worry if this doesn't make any sense right now - we will explain this in a great detail later on.
+What the function does is that it creates a button, adds it to the parent layout and allows the button to be configured further.

 > *Info*: A technique called DSL (domain-specific language) is used in the Kotlin language to construct hierarchical structures.
 Since the UI is a hierarchical structure with components nested inside layouts, we can